-The 7710DCDA-HD is a reclocking high definition serial digital video distribution amplifier and a high quality downconverter for 1.5 Gb/s HDTV signals.
+The 500DCDA-HD is a reclocking high definition serial digital video distribution amplifier and a high quality downconverter for 1.5 Gb/s HDTV signals.
 It can also function as a monitoring distribution amplifier for standard definition 270 Mb/s signals.
-The 7710DCDA-HD provides 4 reclocked DA outputs and 3 downconverted SDI or composite analog NTSC/PAL outputs (selectable).
-The 7710DCDA-HD accepts all the popular international SMPTE 292M video formats.
-When the 7710DCDA-HD down converts 1080p/23.98sF input video to 525i/59.94 with a 3:2 pulldown, the 3:2 pulldown cadence can be free running or locked to embedded RP188 time code.
+The 500DCDA-HD provides 5 reclocked DA outputs and 4 downconverted SDI or composite analog NTSC/PAL outputs (selectable).
+The 500DCDA-HD accepts all the popular international SMPTE 292M video formats.
+When the 500DCDA-HD down converts 1080p/23.98sF input video to 525i/59.94 with a 3:2 pulldown, the 3:2 pulldown cadence can be free running or locked to embedded RP188 time code.

-The 7710DCDA-HD has colour space conversion from ITU rec.
+The 500DCDA-HD has color space conversion from ITU rec.
 709 to ITU rec.
 601, and will provide various down converted formats such as 16:9 letterbox, 14:9 letterbox, 13:9 letterbox, 4:3 center crop, and 4:3 anamorphic squeeze.
-The 7710DCDA-HD supports widescreen signaling (WSS) on the output to handle various aspect ratios of program material.
 Full 10 bit processing is provided throughout the signal path to achieve excellent downconversion quality.
 The module allows for selectable horizontal and vertical filters to control picture sharpness.
 It also de-embeds two groups of audio and re-embeds the audio on the SDI output in time with the video.
 All parameters may be controlled by use of the on screen display menu.

-The 7710DCDA-HD has a closed caption monitoring capability that decodes EIA-608 or EIA-708 captions that have been encoded into the VANC data space of an HD video input, or EIA-608 captions from a SD video input.
+The 500DCDA-HD has a closed caption monitoring capability that decodes EIA-608 or EIA-708 captions that have been encoded into the VANC data space of an HD video input, or EIA-608 captions from a SD video input.

-The 7710DCDA-HD provides card edge LEDs to indicate signal presence and audio groups present.
-The 7710DCDA-HD occupies one card slot in the 3RU frame, which will hold up to 15 modules or the 1RU frame, which will hold up to three modules.
+The 500DCDA-HD provides card edge LEDs to indicate signal present, cable length warning and audio groups present.
+The 500DCDA-HD occupies one card slot in the 500FR EXPONENT frame that will hold up to 16 modules.